1. Introduction

 is perhaps an unrealistic goal at least in the short to medium term.

-2. Report on 2023 Modern Slavery Actions
+2. Report on 2024 Modern Slavery Actions

 3. Organisational structure and supply chains

 a.
-This statement covers the business activities of Vantage which are associated with the
+This statement covers the business activities of Vantage which are associated with the acquisition, management, and development of Renewable Energy Generating assets.

 b.
-Within our current portfolio and the future assets that we seek to acquire, Vantage believe the
+Within our current portfolio and the future assets that we seek to acquire, Vantage believe the risk of encountering modern slavery or trafficking through our own operation or those of our Suppliers and Partners is low.

 c.
-We recruit talented individuals and pay them fairly and treat them with respect, we also ensure
+We recruit talented individuals and pay them fairly and treat them with respect, we also ensure that our Suppliers and Partners do the same.
+Our core values of integrity, collaboration, professionalism, forward thinking, and mindfulness set the standard by which we operate.

 d.
 The Company currently operates in the United Kingdom and The Republic of Ireland.